malisetti/x/README.md

 build.sh builds with version as the latest git commit hash.

+sqlitedb is needed. create a database file before running the app.

 configuration that is required to run the executable are passed as env vars and listed in  x8h.service

 * INDEX_TMPL_PATH=/home/abbiya/index.html // path to html file